MasonGao/GroupS-Shared-Libs/README.md

 ### 1. Code Organization

 The project offers a structured approach to organizing C++ code.
 It provides a directory structure that separates different components of the program, such as **constants**, **anomalous dimension**, and **hard functions**.
-This organization system helps in locating and managing code files efficiently.Such as QCD Beta function:
+This organization system helps in locating and managing code files efficiently.
+Such as QCD Beta function:

 $$
 \beta(\alpha_{s})=-2\alpha_{s}\sum_{n=0}^{\infty}\beta_{n}\left(\frac{\alpha_{s}}{4\pi}\right)^{n+1},